AplaProject/apla-docs-en/source/topics/script.rst

 .. note::

-    This function can be used only in Virtual Dedicated Ecosystems (VDE) contracts.
+    This function can be used only in Off-Blockchain Server (OBS) contracts.

 Syntax